wp-plugins/reach-connector/readme.txt

 = 1.3.1 =
 * Added documentation to simplify the setup process.

+= 1.4 =
+* This release adds optional parameters to customize the donations shortcode.

 == Usage ==
 To pull a list of sponsorships from REACH to display on your site use the shortcode [sponsorships] on any page.
-You can also pass conditional parameters to filter your sponsorship results similar to the dropdown filters on the Sponsorships page using the parameters:
+You can also pass optional parameters to filter your sponsorship results similar to the dropdown filters on the Sponsorships page using the parameters:

 sponsorship_type
 location